mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 *Confidence: Highly Speculative*
 *Status: Still in progress*

-(Originally written on 2013-06-15.
-Currently just using this to sketch my thoughts and it is still a work in progress.
-Will be adding diagrams, graphs, and code when I can.)

 ---

 TL;DR - Discussing the nature of Life vs. Non-Life, Abiogenesis, and the origin of a Proto-Self using concepts such as dissipative systems, toroidal geometries, and variational free energy[^0]